makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 2-hellofile displays the content of the /etc/passwd file
+File 3-twofiles displays the content of /etc/passwd and /etc/hosts